RISCV-on-Microsemi-FPGA/LiteOS/miv-rv32im-liteos-port-test/README.md

 ### LiteOS Configurations
 You must configure the LiteOS as per your applications need.
 Please read and modify kernel\config\los_config.h E.g. You must set OS_SYS_CLOCK parameter in los_config.h according to the hardware platform design that you are using.

-The RISC-V creative board uses 66Mhz clock.
+The RISC-V creative board design uses 66Mhz processor clock.
+The PolarFire Eval Kit design uses 50Mhz processor clock.
+The SmartFusion2 Adv.
+Developement kit design uses 83Mhz processor clock.

 ### Microsemi SoftConsole Toolchain:
 To know more please refer: [SoftConsole](https://github.com/RISCV-on-Microsemi-FPGA/SoftConsole)